TreeMama/iSeaTree-React-Prototype/README.md

 the `assets` folder).
 Populate the remaining fields.

 ### Builds
 Start the build using `expo build:ios`.
+Choose "archive" (for App Store builds) or "simulator" (for Simulator testing).

 After you start a build , you'll see a URL starting with `https://expo.io/dashboard/` that you can use to monitor the build.

-At end of the build, you'll see a URL starting with `https://expo.io/artifacts` that is the location of your IPA (the archive containing your iPhone application).
+At end of the build, you'll see a URL starting with `https://expo.io/artifacts` that is the location of your build product.
+For "archive" builds it's an  IPA (the archive containing your iPhone application).
+For "simulator" builds it's a .tar file.

-Download the IPA and upload it to the
-Apple App Store using either the [Transporter](https://apps.apple.com/us/app/transporter/id1450874784?mt=12) GUI tool, or using `xcrun altool` from the command line:
+If you built for App Store submission, download the IPA and upload it to the Apple App Store using either the [Transporter](https://apps.apple.com/us/app/transporter/id1450874784?mt=12) GUI tool, or using `xcrun altool` from the command line: